code-with-amitk/Code-examples/System-Design/Concepts/AWS/Terms/README.md

 <a name=vpc></a>
 ## Amazon VPC(Virtual Private Cloud)
-This helps in provisioning an isolated section in AWS Cloud.
+VPC is a isolated section in AWS Cloud.
 Then we can have resources inside VPC.
 VPC can be in multiple [AZ](#az)
 <img src=ACL_security_group.JPG width=600 />
 <a name=sn></a>
 ### Subnets